 If you give birth in a private hospital, your obstetrician will visit you in hospital afterwards and check that you and your baby are OK.

-At a public hospital, you’re not usually able to choose the obstetrician who sees you during your pregnancy or birth.
+At public hospitals, you’re not usually able to choose the obstetrician who sees you during your pregnancy or birth.
 If you want to see a female doctor, you can ask if one is available, but this might not be possible.

 If you’re having your baby in a public hospital using your private health fund, you can choose your private obstetrician if he or she has a special agreement with that hospital.
 See your GP in early pregnancy for a referral.

-At a private hospital, you can choose the obstetrician you want for your pregnancy care and birth.
+At private hospitals, you can choose the obstetrician you want for your pregnancy care and birth.
 You need to see your GP to get a referral.

-Very few private obstetricians will go to a birth centre.
-If you want to choose your own private obstetrician you should first check whether they're available at the birth centre.
+Very few private obstetricians will go to birth centres.
+If you want to choose your own private obstetrician you should first check whether they’re available at the birth centre.